vladimirblanven/roflantodoapp/README.md

     ```SQL
     CREATE USER myuser WITH ENCRYPTED PASSWORD 'SUp3rStr0ngP@ssw0rd';
     CREATE DATABASE mydb;
-    GRANT ALL PRIVILEGES ON DATABASE todoapp to myuser;
+    GRANT ALL PRIVILEGES ON DATABASE mydb to myuser;
     ALTER DATABASE mydb OWNER TO myuser;
     GRANT ALL ON ALL TABLES IN SCHEMA public TO myuser;
     \q